davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   the output.

-  To prevent this from happening, if any input operand uses the f constraint, all output register constraints must use the & early-clobber modifier.
+  To prevent this from happening, if any input operand uses the :samp:`f` constraint, all output register constraints must use the :samp:`&` early-clobber modifier.

   The example above is correctly written as: